-- there is dirt on the sensors or anything else covering the sensors - it is snowing or raining heavily - there is interference from other radar sources - there are strong radar reflections, for example in parking garages - a narrow vehicle traveling in front, e.g. a motorbike - a vehicle traveling in front on a different line Following damage to the front end of the vehicle, have the configuration and operation of the radar sensor checked at a qualified specialist workshop.
+- dirt on the sensors or anything else covering the sensors - snow or heavy rain - interference from other radar sources - there are strong radar reflections, for example in parking garages - a narrow vehicle traveling in front, e.g. a motorbike

+• a vehicle traveling in front on a different line Following damage to the front end of the vehicle, have the configuration and operation of the radar sensor checked at a qualified specialist workshop.
 This also applies to collisions at slow speeds where there is no visible damage to the front of the vehicle.